vitalif/vitastor/docs/config/pool.en.md

 Separate OSD settings are set in etc keys `/vitastor/config/osd/<number>` in JSON format `{"<key>":<value>}`.

-As of now, there is only one setting:
+As of now, two settings are supported:

 ## reweight